AlexBall03/Portfolio/README.md

 - **`src/data/siteData.js`** — projects, career, education, stack, identity info
 - **`src/data/siteStrings.js`** — UI labels and copy in both languages

 Edit those two files to make this your own.
+The JSON-LD structured data is generated from `siteData.js` as well, so identity, stack, and project changes flow into the schema automatically — there is no second list to keep in sync.

 ---